AdobeDocs/advertising.en/help/integrations/target/overview-ab-tests.md

           For example, to group users for a particular placement, use the `d_placement` key.
 For the value, use an actual numeric placement ID (such as 2501853) that's captured by the DSP macro `${TM_PLACEMENT_ID_NUM}`. <!-- Explain where to find the placement ID, other than in a custom report. -->

-          If the search results shows user counts for the key-value pair, which indicates that the pixel was placed correctly and data is flowing, then continue to the next step.
+          If the search results show user counts for the key-value pair, which indicates that the pixel was placed correctly and data is flowing, then continue to the next step.

    1. [Create a rule-based trait](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/traits/trait-builder/create-onboarded-rule-based-traits.html) for segment creation in Audience Manager.